pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 ## Transform NoSQL documents into embeddings inside of the browser

+Because we want to build a local-first application that does not send potential sensitive data to any server or API, we have to calculate the embeddings locally, on the users device.

 With [transformers.js](https://github.com/xenova/transformers.js) from [huggingface](https://huggingface.co/docs/transformers.js/index) you can run machine learning models on the Web or on any JavaScript apps.
+Lets implement a `getEmbeddingFromText()` function that transforms a given text into an embedding:

 ```js
 import { pipeline } from "@xenova/transformers";